Skip to main content

 9C: PFAS Treatment Design 101

-- Description: This session will cover the fundamentals of treating PFAS in drinking water from piloting to full-scale operation at small systems.
-Participants will understand how modeling and scale-up approaches can be used to come to a sustainable treatment choice that will minimize both capital and operating costs while giving assurances that the small system can handle the operational aspects of the technology.
+• Description: This session covered the fundamentals of treating PFAS in drinking water from piloting to full-scale operation at small systems.
+How modeling and scale-up approaches can be used to come to a sustainable treatment choice that will minimize both capital and operating costs while giving assurances that the small system can handle the operational aspects of the technology was also discussed.

 9D: Best Practices for Communicating Science and Risk